 Ecommerce is one of the biggest verticals in affiliate marketing.
-In 2020 only, the value of sales made online worldwide reached $4.28 trillion.
+The value of sales made online worldwide reached $4.28 trillion.
 And it’s no wonder – CPA marketing has shown to be successful and guarantees a high ROI.
 So, how do you run Ecommerce offers with CPA marketing, and what do you need to do to start?
 Let’s take a closer look at the industry and find out.

 - Advantages of Ecommerce offers in CPA marketing